-elmet was started in New York in 1989 by Jazz trained guitarist Page Hamilton (vocals/guitar), who had briefly been a member of Band Of Susans.
+t started in New York City in 1989 where Helmet formed by Jazz trained guitarist Page Hamilton (vocals/guitar), who had briefly been a member of Band Of Susans.
 In 1990 he completed the line-up with Peter Mengede (guitar), Henry Bogdan (bass) and John Stainer (drums) and recorded a one-off for 'Amphetamine Reptile' titled Strap It On (1991), an album of no nonsense and unconventional Henry Rollins styled hardcore metal with avant-garde rhythmic structures drawing influences from Black Sabbath and Black Flag.
-The follow-up Meantime (1992) on 'Interscope' was their breakthrough making 68 in the US proving to probably be their most successful work ever, especially amongst the Metal crowds; the band to this point could have been considered anything but Metal, for as a musical style they relied little on flashy guitars, wore short hair and signed to decidedly non-Metal record labels.
-But the Hardcore styles in Metal were on the rise making them a strong contender to write the books on the style in the future, in effect they were ahead of their time.
+The follow-up Meantime (1992) on 'Interscope' was their breakthrough making 68 in the US proving to probably be their most successful work ever, especially among the heavy metal crowds; the band to this point could have been considered anything but Metal, for as a musical style they relied little on flashy guitars, wore short hair and signed to decidedly non-heavy metal record labels.
+But the hardcore styles in heavy metal were on the rise making them a strong contender to write the books on the style in the future, in effect they were ahead of their time.

 See All... ⏬